dylanarmstrong/obsidian-prettier-plugin/README.md

 It uses the built-in settings for tabs and tab spacing so it doesn't require configuration.

+# Differences from Other Projects

+Unlike [alexgavrusev/obsidian-format-with-prettier](https://github.com/alexgavrusev/obsidian-format-with-prettier), there's no configuration available.
+The common prettier settings, tabs and number of spaces are taken from the official settings under Editor.

 # Installation

 Unzip the [latest release](https://github.com/dylanarmstrong/obsidian-prettier-plugin/releases/latest) into `.obsidian/plugins` folder of your vault.